Parametric Equations and Graphs

 The graphs of the same parametric equations shown above are also drawn with axes rotated in each coordinate system.

-Graphs of parametric equations in the oblique (non-perpendicular) Cartesian coordinate system.
+Graphs of parametric equations in the skew (non-perpendicular) Cartesian coordinate system.

 Fig 3.
-Cartesian graphs of parametric curves in the oblique (non-perpendicular) coordinate system.
+Cartesian graphs of parametric curves in the skew (non-orthogonal) coordinate system.

-Graphs of parametric equations in the oblique polar coordinate system with the polar axis rotated.
+Graphs of parametric equations in the skew polar coordinate system with the polar axis rotated.

 Fig 4.
-Polar graphs of parametric curves in the oblique polar coordinate system.
+Polar graphs of parametric curves in the skew polar coordinate system.